cdpierse/transformers-interpret/README.md

 Let's start by initializing a transformers' sequence classification model and tokenizer trained specifically on a NLI task, and passing it to the ZeroShotClassificationExplainer.

-For this example we are using `facebook/bart-large-mnli` which is a checkpoint for a bart-large model trained on the [MNLI dataset](https://huggingface.co/datasets/multi_nli).
+For this example we are using `cross-encoder/nli-deberta-base` which is a checkpoint for a deberta-base model trained on the [SNLI](https://nlp.stanford.edu/projects/snli/) and [NLI dataset](https://huggingface.co/datasets/multi_nli) Datasets.
 This model typically predicts whether a sentence pair are an entailment, neutral, or a contradiction, however for zero-shot we only look the entailment label.

 Notice that we pass our own custom labels `["finance", "technology", "sports"]` to the class instance.
 Any number of labels can be passed including as little as one.
 Whichever label scores highest for entailment can be accessed via `predicted_label`, however the attributions themselves are calculated for every label.
 If you want to see the attributions for a particular label it is recommended just to pass in that one label and then the attributions will be guaranteed to be calculated w.r.t. that label.